Can you be a plant-based athlete and still meet your protein needs?

 - Crazy mega protein meals.

-See, it’s really not hard to hit your dietary requirements as a plant-based athlete, even without resorting to processed foods and protein powders as so many athletes assume you need to.
+See, contrary to popular belief, it’s really not hard to hit your dietary requirements as a plant-based athlete, even without resorting to processed foods and protein powders as so many athletes or people transitioning to a vegan diet assume you need to.

 Let’s Put the Protein Myth to Rest